Sanderson High School (North Carolina): Performing arts

-The director of the Sanderson Sandpipers, Marshall Butler Jr., has been recognized as an outstanding music educator by the North Carolina Symphony Orchestra.
+The director of the Sanderson Sandpipers, Allison Taylor.
+Former director Marshall Butler jr. has been recognized as an outstanding music educator by the North Carolina Symphony Orchestra.
 Marshall Butler retired at the end of the 2015–16 school year.

 Athletics

-Sanderson has won thirty-four state championships.
+Cheerleading

+Sanderson's cheerleading squad were the 2005 NCHSAA Super Varsity state invitational champions and 2005 Carolina Cup champions.

 Men's Cross Country

-Sanderson's men's cross-country team won the 2009 NCHSAA 4A State Championship.
+Sanderson's men's cross-country team won the 2009 NCHSAA 4A state championship.

+Men's Soccer

-Men's Soccer Sanderson's men's soccer team has won eleven 4A state soccer championships.
-They also once held the national record for most consecutive games without a loss at 103, and is still the state record.
+Sanderson's men's soccer team has won eleven NCHSAA soccer state championships.
+They also once held the national record for most consecutive games without a loss at 103, which is still the state record.
 Since the early 1980s, they have also produced a number of Division 1 players.